xapicohort/team-captivate-jslibrary/README.md

 Basic set-up and instructions:

-Note: You can use the captivate file in this repo and the credentials and init() statment are already there.....please change the project name in capitvate preferences prior to using
+Note: You can use the captivate file in this repo and the credentials and init() statment are already there.....please change the project name in capitvate preferences prior to using.
+The LRS is the complimentary one set up by Watershed, for access please reach out to Brian Floyd on Slack channel.

 In your captivate: On the first slide on slide enter, executre javascript, in the script window put the command

 init();

 In captivate variables you also have to set up these variables for you LRS

              v_prodKey = [ set to your LRS KEY ]
              v_prodSecret =[ set to your LRS SECRET ]
              v_prodEndpoint =[ set to your LRS endpoint ]
+             \
         By default the params object contains environment which is set to "production", this can also be changed to "sandbox" If you are going to set up a sandbox your endpoint generally stays the same but you need to also set the variables in captivate for alternate credentials

             v_key=[ set to you sandbox LRS KEY ] v_secret=[ set to your sandbox LRS SECRET ]